 Let’s look at a few distinguishable positions your crab can take up during the molting process.

-A molting crab will often lie on its side with dull, cloudy eyes and a chalky looking exoskeleton.
+A molting crab will often lie on its side with dull, cloudy eyes and a chalky-looking exoskeleton.
 In this position, you’ll also notice their body is mostly out of the shell, with only their tail tip still within its shell.
 Its antenna would be tucked in a downward position under the eyestalks.
 The legs will be slightly curled and will appear paralyzed.
 You will notice that the crab seems dead as it appears lifeless.
 However, if you watch close and long enough, you will notice slight jerky movements as it tries to wear out of its old exoskeleton into the new.
-The gill area is another body part you must pay close attention too.
+The gill area is another body part you must pay close attention to.
 There will be an occasional movement here too as they will be still breathing while molting.

 In the latter stages, when the crab has detached from the old exoskeleton, you will notice an excretion of brown/orange fluid.
-This indicates the removal of the old exoskeleton from the crabs body.
+This indicates the removal of the old exoskeleton from the crab’s body.

 Another molting crab position is of the “Hunched hermit crab”.
 Instead of lying back straight, or on its side; they’re in an upright position inside the shell.
 Apart from the crab’s body position, other noticeable details remain the same such as fluid excretion and breathing movements at the gill.
 They will still appear lifeless and dead.

-Rarely, you will also notice your crab molting in a sitting up position inside its shell.
+Rarely, you will also notice your crab molting in a sitting-up position inside its shell.
 The shell opening is facing outwards, with the crab’s head, legs, and pincers hanging out of the shell.
 The other details are similar as mentioned in the first position.

 A crab’s molting position is not strictly jotted down, you might sometimes experience a position that’s completely different from anything explained above.
-One of the crab owner’s has reported the molting of its crab in an upside down position.
+One of the crab owner’s has reported the molting of its crab in an upside-down position.
 Unusual, but possible.
 He explained the process, and all he could see was her legs partially out of the shell and the brown, bubble-like discharge as it molted.

 |Important: Crab positions might not always be a great way to determine if your pet is molting or dead.
 Always assume that your crab is molting before you consider the chances that it has actually died.
 This is because if you disturb a molting crab, you may endanger its life.
 If your crab has safely isolated itself from the rest, let it be and pay close attention to all details.
 Finally, below are some signs to determine if your crab is dead.|